-For those learning Japanese with a focus on the job market, the J.TEST (Test of Practical Japanese) is one of the most relevant certifications and, at the same time, less known outside of Japan.
-While the JLPT is widely used in academic settings and immigration processes, the J.TEST focuses on measuring real communication ability in everyday life and the corporate environment.
+For those learning Japanese with a focus on the job market, the J.TEST (Test of Practical Japanese) is one of the most relevant certifications and, at the same time, less known outside Japan.
+While the JLPT is widely used in academic environments and immigration processes, the J.TEST focuses on measuring real communication ability in everyday life and in the corporate environment.

-In this article, you will understand how the J.TEST works, its differences compared to the JLPT, the scoring levels, the structure of the exam, dates, application locations and why this certification can be a great asset on your resume.
+In this article, you will understand how the J.TEST works, its differences compared to the JLPT, scoring levels, test structure, dates, and application locations and why this certification can be a great differential on your resume.

 What is the J.TEST?

-The main difference between J.TEST and JLPT is its focus on everyday communication and the professional environment, emphasizing listening comprehension and quick reading, as well as the contextual use of the language.
+The main difference between the J.TEST and the JLPT is its focus on everyday communication and the professional environment, with an emphasis on listening comprehension and rapid reading, as well as the contextual use of the language.

-Japanese companies — especially those that engage with foreigners — place great value on the J.TEST as it provides a more accurate measure of the practical communication ability of candidates.
+Japanese companies — especially those working with foreigners — highly value the J.TEST for providing a more accurate measure of the practical communication ability of candidates.

 Although both are proficiency tests, the J.TEST and the JLPT have quite different purposes and structures.
-Here’s the comparison:
+See the comparison:

 Structure of the J.TEST